 English Language and Linguistics

 PhD students in other departments may elect an external Minor in English Language and Linguistics (ELL).
 The requirement for the Minor in ELL is a plan of 12 credits in courses to be selected in consultation with an ELL faculty member and the ELL Graduate Advisor.
 Minors are encouraged to take English 713 (a graduate research and professionalism course).
 Any course in English Language and Linguistics may be included in the minor course plan with written approval by the ELL Graduate Advisor.
 To learn more about the courses, to obtain approval for a plan of courses, and seek permission to register in specific courses, contact the Graduate Advisor in English Language and Linguistics.
-An internal minor in English Language and Linguistics is available to PhD students in composition and Rhetoric or Literary Studies.
-The minor will appear as a Minor in English Language and Linguistics.
+An internal minor in English Language and Linguistics is available to PhD students in Composition and Rhetoric or Literary Studies.
+The minor will appear on the transcript as a Distributed Minor.